 Considered one of the foremost authorities on sport in Japan, Kuehnert is much in demand nationally as a speaker on a multitude of subjects, including the real meaning of T.E.A.M., the difference in cultures as seen through sports, succeeding against all the odds, and the importance of scholar-athletes.

-Kuehnert brings more than three decades of experience in living and working in Japan to the lecture podium.
+Kuehnert brings more than four decades of experience in living and working in Japan to the lecture podium.
 He is the well-known author of six books and long running columns in numerous newspapers and magazines.
 His new weekly TV show (from April 2009) "MARTY'S BAR," takes a journalistic approach to introducing sports stars as well as role players who make sports possible, fun, entertaining and a major business.